 - Click Choose third-party provider in the Third-party providers section.

-- Select the provider that you want to use from the list.
+- Then select the provider that you want to use from the list.
 You can only enable one credit card payment provider at a time.
 If you already have one, Shopify allows you to change it to another.

 - Enter your account credentials for the provider that you selected.